The End of the Road for Bulk Fields in Warped Randall-Sundrum Braneworlds: Conclusion

-Furthermore, the existence of a consistent localized NED solution suggests the possibility of finding localized black hole geometries within this framework.
-Indeed, in a forthcoming work, we demonstrate that such solutions can be successfully constructed \cite{preparation}.
 More generally, these results illustrate that the consistency conditions derived in this work sharply restrict the class of bulk fields that can support localized and well-defined compact objects in Randall-Sundrum-type scenarios.
 In particular, our framework singles out, in a unique and unambiguous way, which fields can be consistently confined to the brane while simultaneously guaranteeing that the resulting four-dimensional effective geometry is well defined and physically sensible.
 We stress that these conclusions depend in an essential way on the \emph{local} nature of the consistency conditions imposed here, which encode the full interplay between bulk matter and gravitational dynamics at each point in the extra dimensions.
 From this perspective, it is natural to expect that the set of admissible localized fields could be enlarged in theories where the gravitational sector is modified.
 Extensions beyond standard Einstein gravity, such as higher-curvature corrections or scalar-tensor theories, may alter the local constraints and potentially allow new localization mechanisms.
 Exploring these possibilities lies beyond the scope of the present work and is left for future investigations.